2023 Membership Price Update

 “There is a misunderstanding that people with hearing loss can’t cycle, but John is a perfect example of defying that.
 With the right gear and support, John can continue to ride a bike safely just like anyone else,” said Patrick.

-During the month of September, Hear and Say are offering Bicycle Queensland members one free 30-minute hearing screen.
+Until the end of October 2020, Hear and Say are offering Bicycle Queensland members one free 30-minute hearing screen.
 To book your screen, please call Hear and Say on 07 3850 2111 and mention this offer.